ArdieWijaya/ardiewijaya/README.md

 -->

 Greetings!
-I am a junior developer focused on enhancing my skills in digital product development.
+I am a developer focused on enhancing my skills in digital product development.
 I'm passionate about exploring new technologies and challenges that keep me engaged and motivated.

 With experience in cross-functional roles, I bring a well-rounded perspective to the table.
 While I may not be perfect, I am continuously striving to learn and grow from every experience.